FFolieadeux/FFolieadeux/README.md

-I'll update this whenever i feel like it lowk, it just depends
+I'll update this whenever i feel like it lowk, it just depends.